 Free wifi access is offered at some coffee shops, libraries, and even some fast food restaurants.
 A post from these cannot be traced past the wireless access point.
 Assume the wifi access point copies your transmitted data, data coming back, and your mac address.
 With https, they get gibberish for the data.
 With a spoofed MAC address, as is the default on TAILS, that too is useless.

 If you are posting anything “arrestable” do not open your email or log into anything, Those logs the wifi access point or anyone watching it might keep must contain nothing but the post, and you should clear the area immediately if it concerns anything that could be construed as a felony.
-HTTPS on everything reduces this danger, but it is a totally unnecessary risk.
-Never bet your freedom on technology when you don’t have to!
-T
+Also, do avoid legacy websites that require the use of unencrypted http content, though thankfully these are going extinct fast.

 Your MAC address (wireless card ID number) is presumed to be logged, but doesn’t generate suspects unless you are later arrested with that computer or possibly if something you are known to be connected to has logged it.
 Your MAC address can be changed, or a throwaway USB wireless card can be used.
 Always assume that the original wireless card on any machine on which Windows was ever activated was logged by Microsoft and available to the cops, never use that wireless card without “spoofing” the MAC address.
 Again, this is taken care of automatically in TAILS.
 A program called “macchanger” can be installed in Ubuntu, Mint, etc to make changing your MAC address easy.
 Learn to do it every time for practice.
 The safest approach of all is to remove the original wireless card entirely and use a USB wireless card bought at a random shop with cash, used once, and then thrown away.